Aadamgaming/Friday-Night-Funkin-remake/README.md

 click ur operating system

 IF YOU SEE A SMARTSCREEN POPUP, CLICK MORE INFO AND RUN ANYWAY.
 THIS IS BECAUSE YOU NEED TO SIGN YOUR APP AND ITS LIKE 100 POUND EVERY MONTH.
+If it crashes, use the html file game instead.